Designing, making and education

 If you would like to learn the basics about making mosaics then this is the workshop for you.
-It is held in my studio in Shrewsbury and follows the most current safety advice on Covid-19 compliance, so numbers are restricted to four people per workshop.
+It is held in my studio in Shrewsbury and follows the most current safety advice on Covid-19 compliance and safety.

 We had such a wonderful time today with Lindsey on her mosaic course.
 Both my mum and I were complete novices to the art of mosaic, but with Lindsey’s guidance we came away with our very own mosaics!
 Thank you to Lindsey for your warm welcome and for making sure that we had all we needed to make some beautiful mosaic art; I’m feeling very inspired!

 I must also say that Lindsey prepared the course and studio space to make sure that we all felt safe during these strange Covid-19 times.

 During the one-day workshop you will learn about many of the mosaic materials, adhesives, backing boards and basic cutting technique.
 There's no need for paper designs as we will work directly with the materials and finish the day with grouting your piece.
 All materials and tuition are included in the £80 fee.
 Lunch is not included but feel free to bring your own or visit one of the many local delicious cafes nearby.

 To book this creative and relaxing day just send me a note via the contact page or through Craft Courses.

 The Studio is now open for workshops!

 With the lifting of Government restrictions on Monday 19 July 2021, I can now accept five people per workshop.
 Tables are well-spaced and the studio kept ventilated.
 Sanitising and cleaning facilities will continue to be provided to help to keep everyone safe.